-South Canterbury is now one of the minnows of New Zealand rugby, competing in the Heartland Championship for amateur and semi-professional provincial unions.
+South Canterbury is now one of the minnows of New Zealand rugby, competing in the semi-professional Heartland Championship.
 But twice in its proud history the men from Timaru have lifted the Ranfurly Shield – in 1950 and 1974.

 The first football match in South Canterbury was played between Timaru and Temuka at Arowhenua on 15 October 1867.
 The game soon became popular in the predominantly agricultural region.
 The arrival of a former England international in the mid-1870s saw the first clubs organised, and the South Canterbury Rugby Union was established in 1888.

 S.J.
-Todd debuted for South Canterbury in 1986 and in a career spanning more than a decade made a record 152 appearances and scored a record 60 tries.
+Todd debuted for South Canterbury in 1986 and in a career spanning 16 seasons made a record 152 appearances and scored a record 60 tries.
 B.F.
 Fairbrother set the points-scoring record between 1981 and 1992 with 1042.

 The driving force behind the establishment of South Canterbury rugby was Alfred St George Hamersley, who had represented England between 1871 and 1874.
 After emigrating to New Zealand he helped establish the South Canterbury and Temuka rugby clubs in 1875.
 Hamersley joined forces with Kindersley Camilo Montague Lewin from Christchurch in attempting to persuade Canterbury clubs to adopt Rugby School’s version of the game.
 After a meeting in Timaru in July 1879, eight clubs established a Canterbury Rugby Union stretching from Rangiora in the north to Timaru in the south.
 In 1888 a South Canterbury Rugby Union based in Timaru broke away from its parent union.